Logo

 Offering 20% APY on its native lending app, many crypto investors were lured in by high interest rates and the idea of earning passive income.
 Due to massive selling pressure and panic, a lack of demand and liquidity on LUNA led to a bank run on UST, causing a death spiral on both UST and the LUNA market cap.

-The most similar alternative to UST now is USDD, which is backed by a mix of TRX, BTC and USDC, offering yields ranging from 9% to 50%.
+The most similar alternative to UST now is USDD, which is backed by a mix of TRX, BTC and USDC, currently offering yields of 8.44%.
 Since it is collateralized with USDC and BTC, it may be seen as safer than UST.
 The key risk here is that the minting of USDD and reserve management is controlled by a centralized team, similar to how UST’s treasury with BTC was controlled by the Terra team.

 Options Selling